arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 **Pre-requisites**

 This module assumes that learners have started using technical methods such as writing code.
-However, this module is useful for learners at any stage of adoption of reproducible methods in research such as scripting and version control.
+However, this module is useful for learners at any stage of their technical journey, and is not specific to any particular methods or programming languages.

 **Learning Objectives**